 You can request your proof of enrolment letter via the Student Center on MyServiceHub.
-The request for the Applicants and New Students will be available to admitted students starting in June.
+The request for Applicants and New Students is now available for those starting in Fall 2023.

 If you were admitted after the Applicants and New Students deadline you must submit your request using the Current Students process.